jmmaa/mizuki/README.md

 # Mizuki

-A _tiny_ javascript library to help you in adding behavior for your custom carousels, swipers, or anything similar.
+A javascript library for building your own paginated component

 ### yarn